niltwill/vc-updatedscm/README.md

 6. Copy folders "data", "text" and "to gta3.img" to the newly created "UpdatedSCM" folder.
 	-- Alternatively, use one of the other SCM files from the "other_scms" folder. --

+7. In "data > maps > nbeachw > nbeachw.ide", change line:

+`3830, buildingsite2, buildingsite2, 1, 108, 128`

+To:

+`3830, buildingsite2, buildingsite2, 1, 300, 128`

+Change line:

+`3948, LODngst2mesh, LODnbeachwbig, 1, 2000, 0`

+To:

+`3948, LODngst2mesh, buildingsite2, 1, 3000, 132`

+Next change the following line:

+`3964, bldngst2meshdam, buildingsite2, 1, 135, 132`

+To:

+`3964, bldngst2meshdam, buildingsite2, 1, 300, 132`

+And after that, add this line:

+`6308, LODngst2meshdam, buildingsite2, 1, 3000, 132`

+(Alternatively if you did not mod that file, you can simply overwrite it.)

+**Warning:** You should use the [Open Limit Adjuster](https://github.com/ThirteenAG/III.VC.SA.LimitAdjuster/releases) to avoid the game crashing after that.

-7. To be able to enter the interior of the Howlin' Petes, you also need to change a COL file.
+8. To be able to enter the interior of the Howlin' Petes, you also need to change a COL file.
 Extract your "downtows.col" from gta3.img archive and replace the dowbikershop with the one from the "extras" folder.
-To modify COL files, use steve-m's COL Editor: http://ce2.steve-m.com
-	-- This is not required if you use the SCM without MC Tommy.
+To modify COL files, use [steve-m's COL Editor](http://ce2.steve-m.com).
+(This is not required if you use the SCM without MC Tommy.)

-8. I highly recommend using CLEO: http://cleo.li/download.html ...and using "extras > cleo > cs-playmodels.cs" + "marina-bay-carpark-wl.cs" one is for the Marina bay carpark water level, and the other is if you wish to have support for all the player CS models.
+9. I highly recommend using [CLEO](http://cleo.li/download.html) and using "extras > cleo > cs-playmodels.cs" + "marina-bay-carpark-wl.cs" one is for the Marina bay carpark water level, and the other is if you wish to have support for all the player CS models.
 From what I've seen, cleo scripts might not work well under modloader, so copy it to your game root directory's cleo folder instead.
 And alternatively of using the GXT files, you can use the FXT ones in "extras > cleo > CLEO_TEXT"

 ## Install manually